quesby/quesby-boilerplate/src/content/documentation/development.md

 ### Nunjucks Templates

-Neutrino uses Nunjucks as its template engine with a hierarchical layout system.
+Quesby uses Nunjucks as its template engine with a hierarchical layout system.
 The project is configured to use Nunjucks for all template processing, including HTML and Markdown files.

 #### **Layout Structure**